UX Case Study: UX Scoring

 The Challenge

 Products were launching with inconsistent UX and avoidable issues.
-There were no standard guidelines or metrics, creating friction between teams, last-minute escalations, and costly delays.
+There were no shared guidelines or metrics, creating friction between teams, last-minute escalations, and costly delays.

 I proposed a system to replace subjective debates with objective evidence.
-With Director/VP support, I formed a cross-functional group to design and pilot the approach.
+With leadership support, I formed a cross-functional group to design and pilot the approach.

 Diagram: lack of metrics leads to poor UX outcomes